drcaiomoreno/databricks-genai-assistant-workshop/README.md

 # Databricks Gen AI Assistant Workshop
-The aim of this repo is to help customers, partners and the Databricks Community to understand about Databricks Gen AI Assistant and test it.
+The aim of this repo is to help customers, partners and the Databricks Community to understand about Databricks Gen AI Assistant.

 ### Agenda
+This workshop is divided in two parts:
 - Presentation (1 hour), see Slide Session.
 - Labs (1 to 3 hours), see Lab Session